philipmeadowsjohnson/philipmeadowsjohnson.github.io/docs/fall14/call-to-prayer.md

 I love hearing that recording.
 Its kind of soothing and a nice way to call a time out five times a day – just for one minute.
 (Gillian)

-love these photos… beautiful (Tamara)
+love these photos… beautiful (Doris Matsunaga)